yusufhm/drupal-riotjs/README.md

 Composer
 --------
-Composer may be used to download the module and the library as follows:
+Composer may be used to download the library as follows:

 1. Add the following to composer.json _require_ section

   ```
-    "riot/riotjs": "^3.0",
+    "riot/riotjs": "^3.0"
-    "drupal/riotjs": "^1.0"
   ```

 2. Add the following to composer.json _installer-paths_ section